Apple cultivars

 Lemon Pippin

 Dual purpose.
-Sweet and good for tarts.
+Juicy eater when fully ripe, with a hint of lemon flavour.
+Also good for tarts.
 Reputedly good for drying as does not discolour when cut.
 Resistant to scab.
 October to March.
 Pollination group 4.
 Normandy early 19th Century

 Newton Wonder